 Businesses you should consider partnering with include:

-When marketing massage therapy to corporations, research companies near your practice to drive the most conversions.
+When marketing massage therapy to businesses, research companies near your practice to drive the most conversions.
 Be prepared with a pitch explaining how a partnership with your practice would benefit their stakeholders and be worthwhile.

 As the massage industry grows increasingly competitive, developing a thorough massage marketing strategy that sets your practice apart from others is essential.
 With the help of these strategies, you’ll be well on your way to attracting the clients your practice needs to succeed.
 Additionally, consider investing in massage software that streamlines your marketing efforts and makes it easier than ever to acquire new clients.